alscwha2/snake/README.md

 ## Game modes
 ### Regular Mode
 `snake -r`
 Steer with wasd.
 Press q any time to exit.
 This mode is a work in progress, as output is being corrupted due to a bug involving multiple threads piping output to a terminal.
+See [regular_mode_output.txt](https://github.com/alscwha2/snake/blob/main/regular_mode_output.txt) for what the output is supposed to look like.
 ### Manual Mode
 `snake [-m]`
 Steer with wasd.
 Press any button to advance one tile in the current direction.
 Press q at any time to quit.